2025 Rhode Island FC season

-The 2025 Rhode Island FC season is the second season for Rhode Island FC, and their second in the USL Championship, the second tier of professional soccer in the United States.
-They will also compete in the 2025 U.S. Open Cup and 2025 USL Cup.
+The 2025 Rhode Island FC season was the second season for Rhode Island FC, and their second in the USL Championship, the second tier of professional soccer in the United States.

-The USL Championship will play a 30 game regular season in 2025, with four additional scheduled games in the group round of the 2025 USL Cup.
-Of the 34 scheduled games, 17 will be home and 17 will be away.
-Additional USL games may be added through advancement in the USL Cup or USL Championship playoffs.
+The USL Championship played a 30 game regular season in 2025, with four additional scheduled games in the group round of the 2025 USL Cup.
+Of the 34 scheduled games, 17 were home and 17 were away.
+The team also participated in and advanced to additional rounds in both the U.S. Open Cup and USL Championship playoffs.

 The team's first scheduled home game on May 3 was the inaugural game played in Centreville Bank Stadium.
 The team played a 0-0 draw against San Antonio FC in front of a 10,700-person sellout.